 The report has also analysed the competitive landscape of the market with some of the key players being Kidzee, Bachpan, Eurokids, Tree House Education & Accessories Ltd., Shemrock, Kangaroo Kids, Hello Kids Education India Pvt., Little Millennium, Podar Jumbo kids, T.I.M.E.
 Kids Preschools, etc.

-According to the estimates by IMARC Group, the Indian pre-school/childcare market will exhibit strong growth during the next five years.
+According to the estimates by IMARC Group, the Indian pre-school/childcare market is to grow at a CAGR of around 12% during the forecast period (2021-2026).

 Rising number of nuclear families and increase in the women employment rates in the country, are primarily driving the Indian pre-school/childcare market.